 where $\Lambda$ is diagonal and real, since we chose $U$ to diagonalise $A + iB$.
 Now, since $U$ is unitary, Lemma~\ref{lem:props-of-k-type-flo} implies that

-Finally, for the sake of efficiency, note that $\tr{\Lambda}$ may be obtained without explicitly performing any diagonalisations, by noting that $\tr(\Lambda\otimes I) = -\tr((\Lambda \otimes i\sigma_y)( I \otimes i\sigma_y)) = -\tr(R \beta R^T (I \otimes i\sigma_y) ) = -\tr(\beta (I \otimes i\sigma_y)$. \end{proof}
+Finally, for the sake of efficiency, note that $\tr{\Lambda}$ may be obtained without explicitly performing any diagonalisations, by noting that $\tr(\Lambda\otimes I) = -\tr((\Lambda \otimes i\sigma_y)( I \otimes i\sigma_y)) = -\tr(Q \beta Q^T (I \otimes i\sigma_y) ) = -\tr(\beta (I \otimes i\sigma_y))$. \end{proof}

-We then have the following crucial result (note that the restriction to $4n\times 4n$ dimensional matrices, equivalent to requiring that the number of qubits in our original system is even, is a matter of convenience only; of course, we can always add an extra unused qubit to the computation).
+We then have the following crucial result.
+Note that the restriction to an even number of qubits, is a matter of convenience only; of course, we can always add an extra unused qubit to the computation.